ACADEMIC APPEALS POLICY AND PROCEDURE

-- The student and or his / her representative will be invited to make a statement in response to the opening remarks in relation to the procedures that will be followed or to seek clarification on matters of procedure.
+- The student and or his / her representative will be invited to make a statement in response to the opening remarks about the procedures that will be followed or to seek clarification on matters of procedure.

 - The assessor will be invited to make a statement in response and to add anything to the written submissions.
-Witnesses will also be invited to make their statement.
+Witnesses will also be invited to make their statements.